 About the project

-Council is upgrading a section of Riverwalk, from the City Reach Boardwalk at the corner of Alice Street and Edward Street to Bunya Walk in the City Botanic Gardens.
+Council will be is constructing a Riverwalk from City Reach Boardwalk, at the corner of Alice Street and Edward Street, to Bunya Walk in the Botanic Gardens.

-- two-way, separated cyclist and pedestrian pathway, approximately six metres wide
+- A new two-way, separated cyclist and pedestrian pathway, approximately six metres wide

 - retaining the existing footpath access along the river’s edge